sudmantlab/loco-pipe/toyfish.md

 their phenotype and even experts cannot accurately to tell them apart.
 It is even harder to distinguish one vermilion population from another based only on visual cues.
-So hopefully, in addition to teaching users about loco-pipe, this toy dataset will be a good demonstration of the power of lcWGS in characterizing population structure in natural populations.
+So hopefully, in addition to teaching users about loco-pipe, this example dataset will be a good demonstration of the power of lcWGS in characterizing population structure in natural populations.

 Raw sequencing data were generated from an Illumina Novaseq sequencer,